loning/universe/README.md

 15. [Environmental Explanations](theories/environmental_explanations.md) - Explanations of the relationship between environment and humans by the theoretical framework
 16. [Art and Aesthetics Explanations](theories/art_aesthetics_explanations.md) - Explanations of the nature of art and aesthetics by the theoretical framework
 17. [Musical Explanations](theories/music_explanations.md) - Explanations of the nature and structure of music by the theoretical framework
+18. [Sports and Movement Science Explanations](theories/sports_movement_explanations.md) - Explanations of sports activities and physical movement by the theoretical framework
+19. [Architecture and Spatial Design Explanations](theories/architecture_space_explanations.md) - Explanations of architectural space and environmental design by the theoretical framework
+20. [Mathematics Nature Explanations](theories/mathematics_nature_explanations.md) - Explanations of the nature and effectiveness of mathematics by the theoretical framework

 ### Special Topic Research
 1. [Universe Structure](theories/universe_structure.md) - Universe structure model based on Quantum-Classical Dualism